Mental Health Treatment for Teens

 Mental Health Conditions We Treat

 Our counseling and residential therapeutic services can be a lifesaver for adolescents struggling with one or more mental health conditions.
-Each of our mental health facilities for teens employs skilled professionals who can guide your child as they navigate challenges, such as:
+Each of our RTC mental health facilities for teens employs skilled professionals who can guide your child as they navigate challenges, such as:

 Persistent and severe worries, irritability, agitation, difficulty concentrating, and restlessness.
 Includes generalized anxiety disorder, social anxiety, panic disorder, and acute stress disorder.